annapede/annapede.github.io/_pages/about.md

 **Working Papers**

-* Effects of Paraguay's Zero-Deforestation Policy (with Kendra Walker, Atahualpa Ayala, Lauren Sharwood, and Robert Heilmayr)
+* Effects of Paraguay's Zero-Deforestation Policy (with Kendra Walker, Atahualpa Ayala, and Robert Heilmayr)

 Countries are increasingly banning deforestation in private lands.
 Although this is a seemingly beneficial policy for conservation, there is little evidence about the effectiveness of such bans.
 We study the impacts of Paraguay's zero-deforestation policy, a pioneer zero-deforestation commitment.
 Using a synthetic difference-in-differences approach, we find that the policy had null impacts on deforestation.
 A combination of policy forbearance and poor enforcement capacity drove the lackluster conservation impacts.